“not in any degree, not at all.”1

 No-place is a provocation for the mind.
 Reimagine your understanding of your self and identity in relation to the cross-border blurry histories your body holds.
 While the word ‘no’ is a literal negative, a negation, a denial, a lack, something missing in the common sense of the word; its history holds in it the potential for everything.
 Life itself.
 Space.
 Eternity.
 Time.

 Reimagine this word and open yourself up to the potential of it, of your self and its deconstruction.
 Allow dissolve.
 Re-form in the borders which mark your place in this world.
 Upend essentialism.
 You have no nature inherent to you.
 Though the world sees you within the boundaries we construct for Others, find new associations here.
-Screw the world which sees you only as a commodity and your identity as a key to diversity.
-Fuck their stereotypes.
 We have eternity on our side.

 No-Place as an idea is not akin to utopia in the sense of being an aspirational or perfect place.
 Instead, it poses a counter to the All-Place.
 A counter to the idea that perfection must be homogenous and all consuming.
 A counter to the notion that peace comes at the cost of hidden suffering for the most marginalized.
 It is a counter to the all-white utopia imagined by International Modernism in the architectural sense.
 A counter to the kind of all-place cityscape imagined in science-fiction of the cynically sadistically consumerist late-twentieth century.
 The no-place imagines the same processes of globalization and interconnection dreamed of in these futures without resolution into universality and homogenization.